asan-emirsaleh/plastome_postprocessing/docs/table2asn/table2asn_readme.md

 In addition, information about the biological source is required.
 This information can be provided via the definition line of the FASTA file, the command line with the `-j` argument, or a `.src` file, as described below.

-The output file is in text ASN.1 format, with a .sqn suffix (for Sequin, the predecessor of Genome Workbench) and the same base name, in this case generating sde3.sqn.
+The output file is in text ASN.1 format, with a `.sqn` suffix (for Sequin, the predecessor of Genome Workbench) and the same base name, in this case generating `sde3.sqn`.
 This output name can be overridden with the `-o` argument, if necessary:

   ```
   table2asn -t sangerLab.sbt -i sde3.fsa -o helicase.sqn
   ```

-The .sqn file is generally suitable for submission to GenBank.
+The `.sqn` file is generally suitable for submission to GenBank.
 The -binary argument will produce binary ASN.1, if desired.

 ## INPUT FILE TYPES AND SUFFIXES